Discover the care and support we offer

 Needless to say, visiting a loved one who is receiving hospice care is the perfect time to tell them that you love them.
 Say so throughout your visit, or just at the end – while it may be very simple, it’s also one of the most meaningful things you can say.

-One of the best things to talk about when visiting someone in hospice is something nice you have done together and the memory you share.
+One of the best things to talk about when visiting someone in a hospice is something nice you have done together and the memory you share.
 Pull out your phone and have a look at your favourite photos or videos with your loved one, and look back fondly on that time.

 While this might seem reassuring, it’s more likely to frustrate or sadden someone who is receiving hospice care, especially if they are relatively young.